GBHyland/CIC-Developer/Day2-Claims-Dashboard.md

 By the end of the lab, your dashboard will:

-- Connect to the HxP Content Repository using an existing Angular service.
-- Query claim folders using HXQL.
+- Connect to the HxP Content Repository using an existing Angular service. he- Query claim folders using HXQL.
 - Determine the total number of claims.
 - Retrieve the documents associated with each claim.
 - Store repository results in TypeScript objects.